bytesfield/node-auth-service/README.md

 # Contribution

 Want to suggest some improvement on the codes?
+Make a pull request to the `dev` branch and it will be reviewed and possibly merged.
-Make a push request or find me on
+Find me on
 <a href="https://twitter.com/SaintAbrahams/">Twitter.</a>
 <a href="https://www.linkedin.com/in/abraham-udele-246003130/">Linkedin.</a>